dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Once the ghost file has been standardized, both the module2c and this new standardized ghost registry file can be processed by the resurrection_gatekeeper (entries tagged for resurrection), and combined into one json registry file so that Phase3 can consume it and reque the appropriate threads.

+Once this type of standardized egistry_entry is processed by the resurrectino_gatekeeper a resurection_reason field will be added to it.
+The resurrection_reason is a new registry_entry field that will be added for ghost and module2c registry_entrys.

+Regarding tagging:
+The gatekeeper_resurrect is the analogue of gatekeeper_blocked.
+These will be added during the decision making engine of the resurrection_gateway.
+Ghosts will always have a gatekeeper_resurrect, because they always have an ip address and thus a requeing can always be attempted (but it may not work for one reason or another).

 The following file names will be used in the Code Implemenation section below.